CoconutMacaroon/Hangman/README.md

 ### PowerShell installer (recommended)

-> Note to devs internally, the script downloads the portable version, installs it to AppData, and adds it to the start menu
+> Note to devs: this script should download the LATEST version of the game.
+For those of you that really want an old version's installer, it will be in that release.
+But the version in the source should download (and install) the latest version.

 Download the PowerShell installer script from the releases page.
 Run it.
 It will go install the app.
 You will need to reboot your computer for it to show up (although for those advanced users, restarting `explorer` should also work.